The moduli space of multi-scale differentials: The topology on (classical) augmented space

 \subsection{Augmented \Teichmuller space}

 To give the precise definition of the augmented \Teichmuller space, we fix a ``base'' compact~$n$-pointed oriented differentiable surface $(\Sigma, \bfs)$ of genus~$g$.
 We regard $\bfs$ as a set of $n\geq 0$ distinct labeled points $\{s_1, \dots, s_n\}\subset \Sigma$, or alternatively as an injective function $\bfs\colon \on\hookrightarrow \Sigma$.
 Let $\oldteich = \teich[\Sigma][\bfs]$ be the \Teichmuller space of $(\Sigma, \bfs)$.
-Next, recall that a \emph{multicurve}~$\Lambda$ on~$\Sigma\setminus \bfs$ is a collection of disjoint simple closed curves, such that no two curves are isotopic on $\Sigma\setminus \bfs$, and no curve in~$\Lambda$ is isotopic to any puncture $s_i$.
-Two multicurves are equivalent if the curves they consist of are pairwise isotopic.
+Next, recall that a \emph{multicurve}~$\Lambda$ on~$\Sigma\setminus \bfs$ is a collection of disjoint simple closed curves such that no two curves are isotopic on $\Sigma\setminus \bfs$ and no curve in $\Lambda$ bounds a disk with at most one puncture.
+Two multicurves are equivalent if the curves they consist of are pairwise isotopic, more precisely, there exists an orientation-preserving diffeomorphism which is isotopic to the identity, preserves the marked points, and maps one multicurve bijectively to the other.
 To ease notation, we will speak of curves of a multicurve~$\Lambda$ both when we mean the actual curves or their isotopy equivalence classes, as should be clear from the context.